astro313/mc_eor/README.md

 July 6th 2018
 - even after identifying clumps/blobs, how can we tell if they are self-gravitating structure?
+    + get the fields to calc KE, PE after to check they are self-gravitating.
+    + check also alpha parameter (PE vs. Pressure).

 July 5th 2018
 - see progress in code documentation and github commit.